recursionpharma/perp/README.md

   `run-suite.sh`

-We have leveraged [DepHell](https://github.com/dephell/dephell) largely to do the majority of the conversions and then executed `poetry`, `pip-compile`, and `pyenv` locally to generate the requisite lockfiles for each of their respective resolvers.
-(This step can probably be automated away from the user).
+We have leveraged [DepHell](https://github.com/dephell/dephell) largely to do the majority of the conversions.
 There is a convenience script (`generate-inputs.sh`) that will generate pipenv and poetry inputs if you provide it a `requirements.in` file for your benchmark.
 Unfortunately, at the time of this writing `environment.yml` support from DepHell was not working.

+### Python Versions

+Use one of the following for now: `[3.6.11, 3.7.8, 3.8.5]`

 ## Example